TekCatZ/catcall-webrtc-react/README.md

 # CatCall WebRTC React

-CatCall WebRTC React is a lightweight proof of concept (POC) for video calls using WebRTC, built with ReactJS.
+CatCall WebRTC React is a simple proof of concept (POC) for video calls using WebRTC, built with ReactJS.
 This project demonstrates the basic functionalities required to establish a video call between two peers using WebRTC technology.

 ## Features